isomerpages/cris-scri/_anah-masterclass-2025-speakers/Prof Dr Loh Huai Heng.md

 Her research has been published in over 40 peer-reviewed journals, advancing the scientific understanding of hormonal mechanisms in sleep disorders and cardiovascular health.</p>
-<p>Dr Loh’s expertise in endocrinology has established her as a distinguished
+<p>Prof Dr Loh’s expertise in endocrinology has established her as a distinguished
 speaker at over 30 professional conferences and public health forums, spanning both international congresses and regional symposia.</p>
 <p></p>